apiks/ZeroTsu/README.md

        ModCategoryID is the ID of a mod category if it exists.
 Leave empty if it doesn't exist

        VoteChannelCategoryID is the category ID of the category in which the channel created from a user channel creation vote is put

+	   Waifus is whether to enable the waifu commands.
+Use "true" to turn it on.
+Otherwise leave empty or "false"

 3. Make a file called configsecrets.json in the foldder config.json is in and set this up the following way.
 It's for verification:
 ```javascript